 Possible side effects of exposure to hazardous substances

 Health effects depend on the type of hazardous substance and the level of exposure (concentration and duration).
 A hazardous substance can be inhaled, splashed onto the skin or eyes, or swallowed.
 Some of the possible health effects can include:

-Manufacturers and importers of hazardous substances are required by law to provide warning labels and MSDS with their products.
+Manufacturers and importers of hazardous substances in Victoria are required by law to provide warning labels and MSDSs with their products.
 (Note: MSDSs will be known as Safety Data Sheets from July 2017 when new Occupational Health and Safety Regulations come into effect.)

-Employers must ensure that the MSDS for each hazardous substance used in the workplace is available to workers, and that a central register of hazardous substances is established.
-The warning label on a product might feature cautionary words such as ‘corrosive’, ‘poison’ or ‘hazardous’.
+Employers must ensure that the MSDS for each hazardous substance used in the workplace is available to employees, and that a central register of hazardous substances is established.

 The MSDS lists important information on handling the product safely, including: